ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The verification key itself may be a public key, a symmetric key or something complicated in the case of a scheme like Direct Anonymous Attestation (DAA).

-RATS Architecture {{RATS.Architecture}} describes what is called an endorsement.
+RATS Architecture {{RFC9334}} describes what is called an endorsement.
 This is an input to the verifier that is usually the basis of the trust placed in an EAT and the attester that generated it.
 It may contain the public key for verification of the signature on the EAT.
 It may contain implied claims, those that are passed on to the relying party in attestation results.